AndersDeath/diary2/000-current.md

 # 20 Juli - Sontag - Berlin - 667 Tag der Einwanderung - Hot Sunny

-This saturday was absolutely cool as from me.
+This saturday was absolutely cool as for me.